marcoheine-com/marcoheine.com/README.md

 This is the repository for my personal blog and website [marcoheine.com](marcoheine.com).

-It is build with Next.js and TailwindCSS.
+It is build with Astro.